Skip to main content

 Backtesting operates in two phases:

-1. Transaction Fetching: Identifies all transactions to the target contract in the block range
+1. Transaction Fetching: Identifies all transactions to the target contract in the block range using trace APIs (with automatic fallback)

 2. Transaction Validation: Replays each transaction with your assertion enabled